nawabahmadreshi/documentation/pages/next-steps/analytics-connections.md

 ## Data Integrations Partners {% premiumflag %}{% endpremiumflag %}

 Branch has created simple one-click integrations with many of the top analytics providers to get the data you need where it needs to go.
+These integrations are part of our Premium Features.
+Information about cost and free trial can be found on our [pricing page](https://branch.io/pricing/).

 ### Understand Your Organic and Paid Acquisition Channels